typetools/guava/README-typetools.md

-Use the latest Checker Framework release (https://github.com/typetools/checker-framework/releases) by changing `pom.xml` and `guava/pom.xml`.
+Use the latest Checker Framework release (https://github.com/typetools/checker-framework/releases) by changing `pom.xml` (in 1 place) and `guava/pom.xml` (in 2 places).
 Re-build to ensure that typechecking still works.
 Commit and push.
 If a `cf-master` branch exists in this repository, follow the instructions above to merge it into master.

 Pull in the latest Guava version (https://github.com/google/guava/releases):
 ```